-In this paper, we examine the direct and spillover effects of large-scale affirmative action at Rio de Janeiro State University (UERJ), which is one of the most prestigious universities in Brazil.
-UERJ is consistently ranked among the top 15 universities nationally, and in some years, over 100,000 students take UERJ's entrance exam to compete for roughly 5,000 admission slots.
-Thus in terms of national prestige and the difficulty of gaining admission, UERJ is comparable to elite private colleges in the United States.
+We examine the direct and spillover effects of large-scale affirmative action at Rio de Janeiro State University (UERJ), one of Brazil's most prestigious universities.
+UERJ consistently ranks among the top 15 universities nationally.
+In some years, over 100,000 students take UERJ's entrance exam, competing for roughly 5,000 admissions.
+Thus, UERJ's national prestige and selectivity are comparable to elite U.S.\ private colleges.

-UERJ was one of the first universities in Brazil to adopt affirmative action, and it did so at a large scale.
+UERJ was among the first Brazilian universities to adopt affirmative action.
+It did so on a large scale.
 Historically, white students from private high schools were disproportionately likely to gain admission through UERJ's entrance exam.
-In 2004, UERJ began reserving 45 percent of slots in each major for Black and public high school students from low-income families.
-This policy caused a sudden and dramatic increase in the racial and socioeconomic diversity of UERJ's student body.
+Starting in 2004, UERJ reserved 45 percent of slots in each major for Black and public high school students from low-income families.
+This policy suddenly and dramatically increased the racial and socioeconomic diversity of UERJ's students

 We collected data on the schooling and labor market outcomes of students who applied to UERJ before and after the adoption of affirmative action (AA).
-Our base dataset contains the entrance exam scores and admission outcomes of all UERJ applicants in 1995--2001 (pre-AA) and 2004--2011 (post-AA).
+Our base dataset includes entrance exam scores and admission outcomes for all UERJ applicants in 1995--2001 (pre-AA) and 2004--2011 (post-AA).
 We link these data to UERJ enrollment/graduation records, and to Brazil's national employer-employee dataset for the years 2003--2019.

-Our analysis exploits a unique feature of UERJ's policy that created variation in exposure to affirmative action across majors.
-Admission to UERJ is major-specific, and while the fraction of slots reserved for affirmative action was the same in each major, the \emph{take-up} of these slots varied significantly.
+Our analysis exploits variation in exposure to UERJ's affirmative action policy across majors.
+Admission to UERJ is major-specific, and while the fraction of slots reserved for affirmative action was the same in each major, the \emph{take-up} of these slots varied.
 In UERJ's most prestigious programs, affirmative action students made up 45 percent of the incoming class because the number of applicants typically exceeded the reserved quotas.
 The quotas often went unfilled in less-selective programs, and UERJ would fill open seats from the general applicant pool.
-Thus the share of enrollees who were from an affirmative action track was as low as 10--20 percent in some programs.
+Thus the share of enrollees who were from an affirmative action track was 10--20 percent in some programs.